MicrosoftDocs/sql-docs/docs/dea/database-experimentation-assistant-capture-trace.md

 ### Trace file

-The trace capture writes out a trace (.trc) file in the specified location.
+The trace capture writes out a .trc file in the specified location.
 The trace file includes trace results of the activity of a SQL Server database.
 TRC files are designed to provide more information about errors that are detected and reported by SQL Server.

 ## Frequently asked questions about trace capture